plancksecurity/foundation-planckJSONServerWrapper/README.md

 An complete overview with all functions that are callable from the client can be found in the [API Reference](pEp JSON Server Adapter/API Reference).

+That API reference is a generated file that shows the current API briefly.
+There is also a (currently manually written) file that holts a copy of the documentation from the Engine's header files: [API reference detail.md]

 Most of the callable functions are functions from the C API of the p≡p Engine.
 They are described in detail, incl.  pre- and post-conditions in